b1g3ar5/AOC2023/README.md

 Day12 takes 1.3s - it's a memoisation
 Day14 takes 2.3s - but the code is pretty neat.
-All the time is in splitOn() from the Data.List.Split library Day16 takes 3.4s - a lot of routes through the grid and I can't think of a further easy optimisation...
+All the time is in splitOn() from the Data.List.Split library Day16 takes 3.4s - a lot of routes through the grid and I can't think of a further easy optimisation other than parallelisation...

-Total 10s as of Day 16
+Total 8s as of Day 16

+I tried parallelisation on Day16 but the time increased with

+    parMap rpar (run g) setOff

+But it seems to run more quickly - I don't think timeIt works with rpar?

+More work on paralleisation required...

 ### Installation